 Submissions received outside the period will not be considered unless the correspondent has requested an extension of the time within the notification period and received approval for the extension.
 Reasons for seeking the extension must be provided.

-The Department of Planning and Infrastructure displays Willoughby City Planning Proposals currently on exhibition.
+The Department of Planning and Environment displays Willoughby City Planning Proposals currently on exhibition.

 Submissions may be made by e-mail, facsimile or mail.
 Anonymous submissions will be given little or no weight.

 The statutory process for making a plan following the issuing of a Gateway determination is the same regardless of whether the matter is delegated to council to finalise or whether the plan will be made by the Minister or Greater Sydney Commission.
 The principal difference between the two processes is who has responsibility for undertaking the various statutory steps in the plan making process.
 A Guide to preparing Local Environmental Plans provides an overview of the steps involved.

 An online tracking system is available for any person to follow the process of a Planning Proposal once it has been submitted to the Department of Planning and Infrastructure by the Council.